NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 explicitly by the user, automatically via profiling, or even just-in-time.
 Hopefully by controlling both the JS and the Wasm code, the compiler can minimize trips over the boundary and therefore increase performance.
+There could even be a mechanism to send some code to WebGPU.

+Hopefully with this model, computationally intensive programs like machine learning models, video games, and rendering software can be written with relative ease.

+This concept of compiling for both WebAssembly and for JavaScript can be made visible in the language.
+I'd want explicit integer and float types, and perhaps an explicit indexing type like Rust's `usize`.
+That way if the code were to be compiled to WebAssembly, it could take advantage of WebAssembly's fixed width integers.
+Perhaps another possibility is to create a subset of the language that compiles nicely down to Wasm, that restricts dynamic features such as closures or garbage collection.
+To interact with that subset, you'd need another `unsafe`-style block, perhaps a `strict` block, or alternatively the subset could interact with the outer code with a `dynamic` block.
+These are all hypotheticals but I believe they're worth exploring.

 # Conclusion

 If you've noticed, the previous two sections are essentially taking ideas from systems languages such as unsafety and hardware acceleration, and applying them to a browser based language.
-Unsafety may seem like an odd one.
-JavaScript is not exactly unsafe in the same way C is unsafe.
-But what a lot of people don't realize is that safety extends beyond security.
-Safety is the ability to use a value without worrying if it's actually null.
-Safety is the ability to model the domains of your values as types and know that they will be correct.
-Safety is the ability to have mutability without introducing bugs or confusion.
-Likewise, hetereogenous compilation is not something necessarily thought about in the browser world.
-I suspect it's time for that to change.

-I'm still sketching out this language.
+This is by design.
+Some of the most interesting programming languages work is being done at the systems level.
+All I wish is that these ideas make it into the browser.

+I've titled this post "The Next Browser Language", but I want to be clear, it's not a singular language.
+My hope is that there will be multiple languages that attempt these ideas and more.
+My goal here is more to inspire some people to keep innovating in the browser languages space.
+As for my personal attempt, I'm still sketching out this language.
 I've been playing around with an implementation called [vicuna](https://github.com/nicholaslyang/vicuna), but it's still very very early.

 Feel free to email me at nick@nicholasyang.com with any thoughts or feedback!